bendqh1/javascript/table_processing/make_a_unlisted_table_listed.md

-This works on Drupal `example.com/admin/structure/types` webpages but you can change `'tr.odd, tr.even'` to just `tr` to make it work on general webpages.
+This works on Drupal `example.com/admin/structure/types` webpages but you can change `'tr.odd, tr.even'` to just `tr` to make it work on generally any webpage with a table.

 ```js
 const allTableRowsExceptTableHeading = document.querySelectorAll('tr.odd, tr.even');